gulrotkake/Ubuntu-MacBook-Norwegian-keyboard/readme.md

 ## How to install

-For the last years I’ve been using Mac OS X, but now I’m running Ubuntu.
-Ubuntu has very much functionality build in, but the Norwegian mac keyboard layout isn’t that great out of the box.

-There are three steps required to get the layout partially[NB!] right:

 ### Step 1 Setting the global options

   * Open the keyboard settings (System -> Preferences -> Keyboard) and click the “Layouts” tab.
 Then click the “Other options…” button.
   * Press “Alt/Win key behavior” and choose “Left Alt is swapped with left Win-key”.
   * Press “Third level choosers” and select “Press any of Alt keys to choose 3rd level” (or “Press left Alt keys to choose 3rd level”).

-### Step 2 Replacing the ubuntu norwegian keyboard file
+### Step 2 Replacing the Ubuntu Norwegian keyboard file

 Backup */usr/share/X11/xkb/symbols/no* as you see fit.
 Copy the *no* file included in this package to */usr/share/X11/xkb/symbols/*.
 Ie: